 - A laboratory should detect and remove or minimize risks associated with impartiality, on an on-going basis.

 - A laboratory should notify customers in advance, of the details it plans to release in public.

 - A laboratory should discuss how to manage the release of classified data required by law or authorized by contractual arrangements.

-- The confidentially requirement extends to laboratory personnel such as individuals acting on the laboratory’s behalf, contractors, personnel of external bodies, and committee members.
+- The confidential requirement extends to laboratory personnel such as individuals acting on the laboratory’s behalf, contractors, personnel of external bodies, and committee members.

-- The confidentially requirement extends to cases wherein data is recovered from regulators or complainants.
+- The confidential requirement extends to cases wherein data is recovered from regulators or complainants.